 "The Indian Residential Schools and Reconciliation Teacher Resource Guides for grades 5, 10 and 11/12 were developed by the First Nations Education Steering Committee and the First Nations Schools Association.
 They are our response to the call by the Truth and Reconciliation Commission of Canada for education bodies to develop age-appropriate educational materials about Indian Residential Schools.

 It is our hope that these resources will help students of all cultural backgrounds gain an understanding of the history of the relationship between Aboriginal and non-Aboriginal people over Canada’s history, with a focus on the BC experience.
 The materials are also designed to engage young people to take part in the journey of reconciliation."
 FNESC

 Shared Learnings: Integrating BC Aboriginal Content K-10 is a teacher's guide for integrating Aboriginal content into the BC curriculum in ways that reflect Aboriginal concepts of teaching and learning.
 It includes content specific to grades, grade clusters, and subject areas in addition to sample lessons plans, recommended resources, and instructional strategies.

 Find the print copy at Xwi7xwa: ET B758 S33 2006

-Aboriginal Worldviews and Perspectives in the Classroom: Moving Forward is a new, online resource guide developed to help educators gain further understanding about reconciliation.
-It aligns with the Truth and Reconciliation Commission's Calls to Action and the revised British Columbia curriculum, emphasizing relevant, authentic inclusion of content regarding Aboriginal culture, language and history.
+Aboriginal Worldviews and Perspectives in the Classroom: Moving Forward is a resource guide developed to help educators gain further understanding about reconciliation.
+It aligns with the Truth and Reconciliation Commission's Calls to Action and the revised British Columbia curriculum, emphasizing relevant, authentic inclusion of content regarding Indigenous culture, language, and history.